shwwwna/quittit-website/index.md

 * Get some cheap, used books at [AbeBooks](https://abebooks.com), your local bookstore, or a yard sale
 * Track your reading with [Goodreads](https://goodreads.com), and get recommendations!

-Some good books to get you started:

-* *The Wisdom of Insecurity* by Alan Watts
-* *The Autobiography of Malcolm X* by Malcolm X
-* *The Girl with the Dragon Tattoo* by Stieg Larsson
-* *Roadside Picnic* by Arkady and Boris Strugatsky
-* *The Hunger Games* by Suzanne Collins

 It is helpful to always have a book on you, or have an ebook on your phone.
 I find that the best types of books for phone reading are those that can be read in short bursts, while remaining memorable.
-Try *Gangster Redemption* by Larry Lawton or *Girl, Interrupted* by Susanna Kaysen.

 ### Code Something 💻